The short story:

-This meant hours and days spent pouring over the vast abyss of information on the Internet to help me make informed decisions with my budget and for my health.
+This meant hours and days spent pouring over the vast abyss of information on the Internet to help me make informed decisions for myself and my family’s needs.

 How do I maximise my chance of a natural, no medication labour?
 Where do I find good quality maternity wear for the best price?
 What’s the best routine to get baby sleeping through the night?